Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: (Medicine - 5) /5, Max 3

 #### -=[ General Knowledge ]=-
 You know a little bit about everything, and a lot about a few things.
 Unfortunately, most of a ninja's abilities depend upon talent rather than knowledge.
 For those that don't, you've got an extra edge!
-You have +1 per rank to Medicine, Resistance, and Toxicology rolls.
+You have +1 per rank to Medicine, Chakra Control, and Toxicology rolls.

 - Base Cost: 5
 - Scale: 2